ArdentDSA/aws-hackathon-2022/README.md

-# Ardent DSA Team Entry for AWS Disaster Response Hackathon - Predicting Severity of Wildfires in California
+# Ardent DSA Team Entry for AWS Disaster Response Hackathon

 Collaborative project of the Ardent DSA team to build a ML model and compete in the 2022 AWS Hackathon